Mary Anne Schimmelpenninck: Early life

-Born at Birmingham, she was eldest child of Samuel "John" Galton and his wife, Lucy Barclay.
+Born in Five Ways, Birmingham on 25 November 1778, she was the eldest child of Samuel "John" Galton and his wife, Lucy Barclay.
 Both parents were members of the Society of Friends, and brought up their children strictly.
 In 1785 the family moved to Great Barr Hall.
 There among their frequent visitors were James Watt, Richard Lovell Edgeworth, Thomas Day, Joseph Priestley, Samuel Parr, and Erasmus Darwin whose daughter Violetta married Mary Anne's eldest brother, Samuel Tertius Galton.

 When about eighteen Mary Anne visited her cousins, the Gurneys of Earlham Hall, and Catherine Gurney, the eldest daughter, remained her friend through life.
 She was also the guest of Anna Barbauld; and the winter of 1799 was spent in London.
 Mary Martha Butt met her at Bath about 1801, and described her as simple, agreeable, and unaffected.

 On 29 September 1806 Mary Anne Galton married Lambert Schimmelpenninck of Berkeley Square, Bristol, a member of a branch of a noble Dutch family in the shipping trade at Bristol.
 The newly married couple settled in the city.
 Mrs. Schimmelpenninck took part in local charities and education, holding classes for young people at her own house.
 About 1811 her husband fell into money troubles.
 At the same time a dispute regarding her settlements led to a breach between her and all the members of her family, which was never healed.